Lower Mainland Ecoregion

 The Lower Mainland Ecoregion is the biogeoclimatic region that surrounds Vancouver, British Columbia, comprising the eastern edge of the Georgia Depression and extending from Powell River, British Columbia on the Sunshine Coast to Hope at the eastern end of the Fraser Valley.
 It thus corresponds, for the most part, with the popular usage of the term "Lower Mainland."
 The Lower Mainland Ecoregion is a part of the Pacific Maritime Ecozone.

 The ecoregion is bounded by the Coast and Cascade Mountains and traversed by the Fraser River.
 It has a unique climate, flora and fauna, geology and land use.
 The following description is adapted from Environment Canada's Ecological Framework of Canada.

-Description

 The ecoregion extends west from the Skagit Range of the Cascade Mountains at Chilliwack to the Fraser river delta at Richmond and north to include a portion of the Georgia Lowland along the Sunshine Coast.

 Climate

 The mean annual temperature in the Lower Mainland is 9 °C with a summer mean of 15 °C and a winter mean of 3.5 °C. Annual precipitation ranges from an annual mean of 850 mm in the west end to 2000 mm in the eastern end of the Fraser Valley and at higher elevations.
 Maximum precipitation occurs as rain in winter.
 Less than ten percent falls as snow at sea level but the amount of snowfall increases significantly with elevation.